Welcome to Boston Greenbelt Walk

 Welcome to the Boston Greenbelt Walk

-The inaugural Boston Greenbelt Walk, a one-day, 30-mile walk largely in parks from Oak Grove Station in Malden to Riverside Station in Newton took place on May 17, 2014.
+The second annual Boston Greenbelt Walk, a one-day, 30-mile walk largely in parks from Newton to Malden has been scheduled for Saturday, May 30, 2015.

 The Boston Greenbelt Trail is an MAPC proposed approximately 90 mi walking trail circling Boston.
 The trail would connect between Salem and Quincy inside Rt 128, connecting numerous large and small parks and open spaces including Lynn Woods, Breakheart Reservation, Middlesex Fells, Horn Pond, Cummings Park, Across Lexington, the Western Greenway, and Aqueduct trails.
 The Greenbelt would also serve as catalyst to preserve some of the remaining undeveloped lands in urbanized Boston as well as to improve conditions for pedestrians along and across busy roadways.
 The Greenbelt Walk will focus on a 30 mile segment of this corridor